Kratom Guides

 (BANNED)

 Australia has deemed kratom to be illegal.
 As of January 2015, kratom was controlled as a narcotic in Australia and under Medicines Regulations 1985.
-It is prohibited to grow, possesses, use, or purchase.
+It is prohibited to grow, possess, use, or purchase.

-New Zealand also bans the sale and possession of kratom but does not appear to place much effort on enforcement.
+New Zealand also bans the sale and possession of kratom but does not appear to place much effort into enforcement.
 There is a healthy kratom subculture in New Zealand operating openly.

 Australian Parliament House, Canberra, Australia